syncfusion-content/blazor-docs/blazor/progress-bar/events.md

 ---
 layout: post
-title: Events in the Blazor Progress Bar component | Syncfusion
+title: Events in Blazor ProgressBar Component | Syncfusion
-description: Learn here all about the events of Syncfusion Progress Bar (SfProgressBar) component and more.
+description: Learn here all about Events in Syncfusion Blazor ProgressBar component and more.
 platform: Blazor
 control: Progress Bar
 documentation: ug
 ---

-# Events in the Blazor Progress Bar (SfProgressBar)
+# Events in Blazor ProgressBar Component

 This section describes the Progress Bar component's events that will be triggered when appropriate actions are performed.
 The events should be provided to the Progress Bar through the [`ProgressBarEvents`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarEvents.html).